 There are myriad pathways through which diet may affect behavior.
-Diet may induce changes in the central nervous system by altering gut microbiota which alters vagal input to the brain (Bonaz et al., 2018).
-Previous results from our study demonstrated a strong diet effect on the gut microbiome (Nagpal et al., 2018), and lower parasympathetic (vagal) activity in the Western diet group at the time the monocyte transcriptome was assessed (Shively et al., 2020).
+Diet may induce changes in the central nervous system (CNS) by altering gut microbiota which alters vagal input to the brain (Bonaz et al., 2018).
+Previous results from our study demonstrated a strong diet effect on the gut microbiome (Nagpal, Shively, et al., 2018), and lower parasympathetic (vagal) activity in the Western diet group at the time the monocyte transcriptome was assessed (Shively et al., 2020).
 Taken together these observations suggest that diet-induced changes in vagal tone in the gut-brain axis may be one pathway through which diet impacted brain function, potentially affecting behavior.

 Diet-altered behaviors were linked to changes in monocyte gene expression.
 For a subset (24%) of genes, the DAB score mediated the effect of diet on monocyte gene expression.
 Monocytes have been shown to be responsive to social isolation (Cole, 2019) and anxiety (Cole et al., 2015).
 Social isolation and anxiety, produced by Western diet consumption, may be accompanied by increased sympathetic outflow and increased hypothalamic-pituitary adrenal production of cortisol, both of which modulate monocyte intracellular processes governing inflammatory molecule production (Cacioppo et al., 2015; Holwerda et al., 2018; Juruena et al., 2020).
 Supporting the involvement of these systems, we previously reported that the Western diet group had increased sympathetic activity, and increased cortisol concentrations (Shively et al., 2020).
 Western diet may contribute to inflammation by producing a more socially isolated or anxious animal with increased sympathetic and hypothalamic pituitary adrenal activity, which in turn alters monocyte function.
-Higher expression of genes in the conserved transcriptional response to adversity support this pathway (Cole, 2019; Cole et al., 2015) (Fig. S3).
-Behavior is a functional assay for the central nervous system.
-Thus, this observation suggests that diet may alter central nervous system function, which may in turn alter circulating monocyte gene expression.
+Higher expression of genes in the conserved transcriptional response to adversity support this pathway (Cole, 2019; Cole et al., 2015; Figure 1—figure supplement 2).
+Behavior is a functional assay for the CNS.
+Thus, this observation suggests that diet may alter CNS function, which may in turn alter circulating monocyte gene expression.

 In a somewhat smaller and overlapping subset of genes (18%), diet-induced differences in monocyte gene expression significantly mediated the effect of diet on behavior (DAB).
-This observation suggests that diet alters monocyte gene expression, which in turn may affect central nervous system function.
+This observation suggests that diet alters monocyte gene expression, which in turn may affect CNS function.
 There are a variety of mechanisms through which diets differentially influence the nervous system.
 Western diet may disrupt the blood-brain barrier, increasing infiltration of Western-diet induced cytokines, chemokines, and myeloid cells from the periphery (Raison et al., 2006; Yang et al., 2019).
 Once in the brain these molecules can alter BDNF production, neurotransmitter systems, and hypothalamic-pituitary-adrenal function (Raison et al., 2006).
-Western diet induced inflammatory molecules also may affect the brain through direct effects on the afferent vagus nerve (Maier & Watkins, 1998), activation of glial cells (Graham et al., 2016), and alter neuronal membrane lipid composition affecting neurotransmission (Du et al., 2016), whereas a Mediterranean diet may have direct anti-inflammatory actions by increasing n-3 fatty acids in the brain (Layé et al., 2018).
+Western diet induced inflammatory molecules also may affect the brain through direct effects on the afferent vagus nerve (Maier & Watkins, 1998), activation of glial cells (Graham et al., 2016), or alteration of neuronal membrane lipid composition affecting neurotransmission (Du et al., 2016), whereas a Mediterranean diet may have direct anti-inflammatory actions by increasing n-3 fatty acids in the brain (Layé et al., 2018).

-Together, these results support both mediation pathways, suggesting that multiple mechanistic pathways may contribute to these observations; however, we are unable to conclusively state that one mediation pathway is supported over the other.
-As each gene is modeled independently in the mediation analyses, it is possible that the expression of a subset of genes in monocytes alters central nervous system function and induces behavioral change, while expression of another subset of genes is responsive to behavioral phenotypes and the central nervous system function driving them.
-These two possibilities present an intriguing possibility for future experiments.
+Together, these results support both mediation pathways, suggesting that multiple mechanistic pathways may contribute to these observations; however, we are unable to conclusively state that one mediation pathway is supported over the other or delineate the exact role of the CNS.
+As each gene is modeled independently in the mediation analyses, it is possible that the expression of a subset of genes in monocytes alters CNS function and induces behavioral change, while expression of another subset of genes is responsive to behavioral phenotypes and/or CNS function.
+These potential pathways present intriguing possibilities for future experiments.